broadinstitute/warp/pipelines/broad/dna_seq/germline/joint_genotyping/reblocking/ReblockGVCF.changelog.md

 # 2.1.10
 2023-12-14 (Date of Last Commit)

-* Updated GATK for Reblock task to version FILL_IN
+* Updated GATK for Reblock task to version 4.5.0.0
 * Added options to Reblock task to remove annotations and move filters to genotype level